I love the web.

 If you can see it, PageDash can save it, more or less.
 The web is huge and there are many corner cases where PageDash still struggles.
 We’ll get there eventually as PageDash matures.

-I am charging for PageDash because I am building and maintaining PageDash full-time, though there is also a limited free tier meant for you to try it out.
-It’s still early days and many features are yet to come, but we can only get there with your support and feedback.
+I am charging for PageDash because of cloud and time costs of maintaining PageDash, though there is also a limited free tier meant for you to try it out.
 I hope that you can support PageDash by becoming a paid user, while finding much utility in it.